The Best Bottle Sterilizers for Quick, Easy, Germ-Free Cleanups

 - Some say it doesn’t dry thoroughly

-If you’re looking for a sterilizer that’s quick, easy to use and dries everything for you, the Baby Brezza One Step is our top pick.
-This electric sterilizer packs a two-in-one punch: it uses natural steam to sterilize bottles, pump parts and more, and features a drying function that’s 33% faster so your gear comes out clean and dry with no leftover moisture (which can encourage bacteria or mold growth).
 One Babylist parent raved in their review, “This machine is easy to use and so convenient.
 Saves a lot of time!”
 The Brezza One Step Advanced holds up to eight bottles at a time and two complete pump part sets and has an easy-to-use LCD control panel with four different functions.
+If you want something a bit smaller and even faster, the brand’s newer SuperQuick 10-Minute Baby Bottle Sterilizer and Dryer is also worth considering.

-The two biggest gripes parents mention in their reviews have to do with occasionally needing to dry leftover water off of their bottles and pump parts.
-Quite a few parents mention that this machine requires a bit of maintenance in the form of descaling—one Babylist parent saying it felt like it constantly needed it—in order to prevent hard to clean build-up.
+This machine requires a bit of maintenance in the form of descaling—one Babylist parent saying it felt like it constantly needed it—in order to prevent hard to clean build-up.

-Best Bottle Washer + Sterilizer Combo
+Best Value Bottle Sterilizer

 Cons